When booking a trip during the pandemic we ask that you keep an open mind and be willing to adapt and be flexible.

 Cortina has excellent train and bus links.
 Rome2Rio is a useful site which gives a map and overall picture of how the local public transport network links up and who to book with.
-Local trains and buses to reach Cortina can be found at www.sad.it and trains from the UK to Dobbiaco can be sourced here.
+Local trains and buses to reach Cortina can be found at www.sad.it and trains from the UK to Dobbiaco can be sourced here and then a bus taken to Cortina where we meet.

 The closest airports are Venice in Italy and Innsbruck in Austria.